FriedbergLab/Epictope/README.md

 #### Windows installation
+Epictope relies on local installation of BLAST, MUSCLE, and dssp to be installed.
+We recommended dependencies be installed with [Anaconda](https://www.anaconda.com/), a distribution of the Python and R programming languages for scientific computing.

 BLAST and MUSCLE are not available for installation on Windows with conda.
 Detailed instructions for installation on Windows can be found for [BLAST](https://2018-03-06-ibioic.readthedocs.io/en/latest/install_blast.html) and [MUSCLE](https://2018-03-06-ibioic.readthedocs.io/en/latest/install_muscle.html) for MUSCLE.
 Similar to previous steps, we provide simple wrapper scripts to install both.